 It’s also worth considering taking out an excess insurance policy through a third party like iCarHireInsurance which will typically be cheaper compared to taking out the equivalent insurance through the car rental company.

-If you don’t want to rent a car and plan and England road trip itinerary or just plan to get one for a couple of days but not for the entirety of your trip, then you’ll likely be wondering what the best way to get between cities is in England.
+If you don’t want to rent a car for your England road trip itinerary or just plan to get one for a couple of days but not for the entirety of your trip, then you’ll likely be wondering what the best way to get between cities is in England.

 The rail network is going to be the most comfortable and efficient way to travel between English destinations and the system is extensive and incredibly easy to use.
 However, trains can be quite expensive in England if not booked far enough in advance.
 To avoid overpaying on a train ticket, we suggest using Omio to book your journeys well in advance.

-If you want to save some money, then the bus is your best bet.
+If you want to save some money during your trip to England, then the bus is your best bet.
 Coaches in England are frequent and extensive and can cost a fraction of the same route on the train, however, they are not as comfortable and can be a fair bit slower depending on the route.
 Again, you can book coach routes online here.

 In general, 10 days in England is the ideal amount of time to be able to get a good feel for the country, spend some time in a number of different destinations and actually get to see some areas of the country outside of the capital.
 Though we would always recommend spending more time (especially in London, which deserves at least a week to really do it justice, though the highlights can be seen in just three days), ten days is great if that’s all you have to play around with.